 Why You Need an Online Savings Account

 For starters, online high-yield savings accounts are unbelievably simple to use.
 In most cases, you can open an account online, link your bank and fund your savings account within minutes — although the actual transfer and receipt might take a few business days.
 You can review and manage your account balance right on your smartphone.
 However, the biggest draw for online, high-yield savings accounts is their yield.
-As of late August 2019, the average savings account annual percentage yield (APY) was 0.09%, but some online savings accounts paid more than 2.00%.
+As of late August 2020, the average savings account annual percentage yield (APY) was 0.06%, but some online savings accounts paid 0.80%.

 2. Credit Card Points, Bonuses, Rewards and Perks